 "The place Knob Creek, I remember well— but I was not born there...
-My earliest recollection, however, is of the Knob Creek place." - Abraham Lincoln Abraham Lincoln, in a letter to Samuel Haycraft, 1860.
-From Cultural Landscape Inventory report.
+My earliest recollection, however, is of the Knob Creek place."
+Abraham Lincoln, in a letter to Samuel Haycraft, 1860 (NPS Cultural Landscape Inventory)

 The landscape also includes two historic buildings and a picnic area along the old Bardstown Green River Turnpike.
 The Lincoln Tavern is a one-and-a-half story log building, constructed in 1933.
 The tavern was built to serve motorists stopping by the site and to exhibit Lincoln memorabilia.
 The second historic building is a single pen log cabin, reconstructed in 1931-33 (from ca. 1800 logs) that replicates Lincoln’s boyhood home.
 The logs have half dovetailed notching and mud chinking.
 The cabin once held domestic and agricultural artifacts and is currently being stabilized.

 The Abraham Lincoln Boyhood Home on Knob Creek is locally significant for its role in LaRue County tourism.
 The site commemorates the iconography of Abraham Lincoln.
 The landscape has features that contribute to the historic tourist site (1933-1938) and has further significance as the setting of Abraham Lincoln's formative years (1811-1816).
 Although the original cabin does not exist, the landscape maintains good integrity for the period Abraham Lincoln lived at Knob Creek as well as the commemoration of his early rural life.